Language selection

 • Swift Current

-To prevent the spread of living fragments, water inside boats should be cleaned out and the boat should be allowed to dry for 24 hours.
+To prevent the spread of Golden Star Tunicate, boats and other gear should be visually inspected and properly cleaned, drained and allowed to dry for 7 days.
 Also, because Golden Star Tunicate can rapidly colonize and establish large, self-sustaining populations, it should be removed from wharves and surrounding structures.

 When combined with surveys (see map of where the Golden Star Tunicate are located), using genetic tools to find eggs and larvae of Golden Star Tunicate will help target control and prevention efforts.
 Improving our understanding of its lifecycle will help us to establish where and when to apply these efforts.
 Especially important is the removal of Golden Star Tunicate before it reproduces each year.
 Recent work by Memorial University of Newfoundland and Fisheries and Oceans Canada at Arnold's Cove indicates the reproduction cycle starts in late July and continues through early October.